 - South (157.5° to 202.5°)

 - North (337.5° to 360°)

-The aspect map above is from a south point-of-view.
-That’s why the shades in the map are mostly light green (south-east), light blue (south) and blue (south-west).
-When you rotate the map as a north point-of-view, than you see mostly purple (north-west), red (north) and orange (north-east):
+The aspect map above is from a south point of view.
+That’s why the shades on the map are mostly light green (south-east), light blue (south), and blue (south-west).
+When you rotate the map as a north point-of-view, you see mostly purple (north-west), red (north), and orange (north-east):

 How to create an aspect map

 You only need one input to create an aspect map.
 That one input is your DEM: